-In order to award the additional funds, CHP (as the Collaborative Applicant) has returned your Renewal Project(s) in e-SNAPS.
-Please go into e-SNAPS to add the additional amount to your budget so you budget can equal the Green highlighted "Total CoC Recommended Award Amount" and resubmit your e-SNAPS application.
+In order to add the additional funds to your Renewal budget, CHP (as the Collaborative Applicant) has returned your Renewal Projects in e-SNAPS.

+Please go into e-SNAPS to add the additional amounts (yellow highlighted) to your budgets so your Renewal Project budgets equal the "Total CoC Recommended Award Amount" column (green highlighted) and resubmit your e-SNAPS applications with the increased amount.